 Tyne Subsea is a multi-million pound research and pressure testing facility.

-The facility, which is being developed by British Engines and Newcastle University, will offer customers world-leading pressure testing services in an integrated facility in Killingworth and will operate nine hyperbaric chambers of varying specifications.
+The facility is being developed by British Engines and Newcastle University.
+The pressure testing facility will offer customers world-leading testing services.
+These services will be conducted in an integrated facility in the North East.
+It will operate nine hyperbaric chambers of varying specifications.

 Tyne Subsea’s first commercial test in its largest chamber measured buoyancy loss in a subsea module.
-The module, which was 2 by 0.5 metres, was tested at pressures of 4,641 PSI over 24 hours to establish how much water was absorbed when the component was subjected to prolonged deep-water submersion.
+The module, measuring 2 by 0.5 metres and has been tested at pressures of 4,641 PSI.
+Testing has taken place over 24 hours to establish how much water the component absorbs when subject to prolonged deep-water submersion.

-Hyperbaric testing is the only way to ensure the reliability of products working under subsea conditions, or performing in high pressure situations.
-Hyperbaric chambers are used to simulate water depths and pressures to test and verify that products can operate safely under extreme pressurised conditions.
+Hyperbaric testing is the only way to ensure the reliability of products working under subsea conditions or performing in high pressure situations.
+Hyperbaric chambers simulate water depths and pressures to test and verify that products can operate safely under extreme pressurised conditions.

 Tyne Subsea is a local partnership pioneering the links between industry and academia.
-It benefits from the years of industry and engineering experience rooted in the North East through British Engines; as well as access to knowledge from one of the UK’s leading research universities, Newcastle University, and funding from the North East LEP.
-Tyne Subsea focusses on delivering pressure testing services, certification and subsea research to allow the development of our understanding into subsea environments.
+It benefits from the years of experience rooted in the North East through British Engines.
+As well from access to knowledge from one of the UK’s leading research universities, Newcastle University, and funding from the North East LEP.